Azure-Samples/LegacyDotNetAppMigrationWorkshop/HOL/07-app-to-container/Dockerfiles-for-AKS.md

 #### .NET Version

 .NET 4.8 tells us that we need an image that either already has 4.8 installed or we need to install it using a package manager.
 For our builder stage we need an image that has the .NET 4.8 SDK with nuget and msbuild to compile our application.
 Below you'll see the build stage for IBuySpy.

-We use the most recent version of Windows Server from the Microsoft Container Registry that has the 4.8 SDK installed.
-We then create a site directory to hold our application files, copy the application files from our repository to the container, restore the nuget packages and build the application with msbuild.

 ```
 FROM mcr.microsoft.com/dotnet/framework/sdk:4.8.1-windowsservercore-ltsc2022 as builder